HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 \subsection{Two-Stage Training Framework}

-HydroGEM uses a two-stage training approach that decouples representation learning from task-specific optimization, following recent advances in foundation model development \cite{devlin2019bert,He2022}.
+HydroGEM uses a two-stage training approach that decouples representation learning from task-specific optimization, following recent advances in foundation model development~\cite{devlin2019bert,He2022}.
 This architectural design addresses the challenge of learning robust hydrological representations from limited labeled anomaly data while maintaining generalization across diverse monitoring sites and flow regimes.

 The first stage trains a deep autoencoder backbone through self-supervised learning on clean hydrological sequences, allowing the model to discover core relationships between discharge, stage, basin characteristics, and temporal dynamics without requiring explicit anomaly labels.
-This pretraining phase processes the 6.03 million training sequences described in Section 3.2.3 to develop general-purpose hydrological representations that capture the full spectrum of normal flow behaviors across continental scales.
-The second stage augments this pretrained backbone with a specialized detection head and fine-tunes the system using the synthetically generated anomalies described in Section 3.3.2---approximately 11 simplified corruption patterns applied in normalized space with controlled coverage (mean 15.2\% $\pm$ 3.1\%).
+This pretraining phase processes the 6.03 million training sequences described in Section~\ref{subsubsec:partitioning} to develop general-purpose hydrological representations that capture the full spectrum of normal flow behaviors across continental scales.
+The second stage freezes the pretrained backbone and trains a lightweight detection head using the synthetically generated anomalies described in Section~\ref{subsec:anomaly_injection}, which implements approximately 11 simplified corruption patterns applied in normalized space with controlled coverage (mean 15.2\% $\pm$ 3.1\%).

 This decoupled approach provides several advantages over end-to-end anomaly detection architectures.
-The self-supervised pretraining exploits massive volumes of unlabeled data that would be prohibitively expensive to manually annotate, learning subtle hydrological patterns that might not be captured from limited labeled examples.
-The pretrained representations show superior transfer learning capabilities \cite{TransferLearning2021}, allowing detection of new anomaly types not explicitly included in the fine-tuning dataset.
+The self-supervised pretraining exploits large volumes of unlabeled data that would be impractical to manually annotate at this scale, learning subtle hydrological patterns that might not be captured from limited labeled examples.
+The pretrained representations can support transfer to anomaly patterns not explicitly represented in the training injector~\cite{TransferLearning2021}.
 Furthermore, the modular design permits independent optimization of reconstruction quality and detection performance, facilitating ablation studies and architectural improvements without complete retraining.